 Whole Wheat bread with sunflower or other seeds is one of the most common loaves of bread in Germany.
-We often call it “Vollkornbrot” but there are many, many versions of Vollkornbrot.
-However, this one is really very authentic to the one I got at our bakery in Germany and that’s why I love it so much.
+We often call it “Vollkornbrot” but there are many, many versions of Vollkornbrot and this is just one of many different delicious loaves.

 People often get confused about the bread designations of German bread and to be honest, we Germans do too.
 When we are at the bakery, we often select our bread by telling the baker “Das da!” (“This one”).

 Every bakery has a bunch of standard bread but also some bread that is unique for this bakery by the mix of seeds or the flour they used or other features and ingredients.
 They have names like Weltmeister Brot, Aronia Walnuss Brot, Angeschobenes, Apfelweinbrot, Alemannenlaib, Bayrisches Hausbrot, Das Kernige, Das Echte, Frankenbrot … and so on.
 It’s crazy!
 So, just to bring a little clarity into this.
 The normal German person mostly differs between Schwarzbrot (including Pumpernickel, Vollkornbrot, Feinbrot – also known as Graubrot or Mischbrot), Roggenbrot, and Weißbrot.
 And it is especially the Schwarzbrot which has so many variations with seeds and nuts.
 So, this recipe is probably of the category Schwarzbrot but that might be debatable.

 Video: How to bake Whole Wheat Bread with Sunflower Seeds

 Pumpernickel is in a way a Schwarzbrot but it contains larger amounts of molasses and is more dried than baked.
 It has a slightly bitter taste and I have a recipe on the blog HERE which resembles a Pumpernickel.